 Mabel Wisse Smit married Prince Friso in Delft on 24 April 2004.
 Princess Mabel and Prins Friso (who passed away on 12 August 2013) have two daughters: Luana, born in 2005, and Zaria, born in 2006.
 The family lives in London.

 In 1994 the Princess founded the European Action Council for Peace in the Balkans, of which she was the CEO until 1997.
 From 1997 to 2008 she worked for the Open Society Foundations, first as director of the Brussels office and subsequently as International Advocacy Director.
-From 2008 to 2012 Princess Mabel was the first director of The Elders, an independent group of eminent world leaders brought together by Nelson Mandela, who promote peace, justice and human rights.
+From 2008 to 2012 Princess Mabel was the first CEO of The Elders, an independent group of eminent world leaders brought together by Nelson Mandela, who promote peace, justice and human rights.

 The Princess was involved in the creation of War Child Netherlands (1995), the NGO coalition Publish What You Pay (2002) and the Independent Commission on Turkey (2004).
 She has been actively engaged in the global fight against HIV/AIDS and in promoting international criminal law.
-Her former (advisory) board positions include the Coalition for the International Criminal Court, Crisis Action, Interpeace, the Jo Cox Foundation, the Malala Fund, the Open Society Foundations, the Trust for Civil Society in Central and Eastern Europe, and Trust Women.
+Her former (advisory) board positions include the Coalition for the International Criminal Court, Crisis Action, Interpeace, the Jo Cox Foundation, Malala Fund, the Open Society Foundations, the Trust for Civil Society in Central and Eastern Europe, and Trust Women.